Using Taster Sessions As An Effective Marketing Tool

-Taster sessions can be defined as an opportunity for delegates to experience your training offering prior to any payment or commitment on their part.
+Taster sessions, or taster courses, can be defined as an opportunity for delegates to experience your training offering prior to any payment or commitment on their part.
 It's a unique chance for the client to 'try before they buy', usually experienced in the form of webinars, bite-size content, 1-to-1 consultations and face to face interactions.
 The aim of taster sessions is to stimulate interest in order to encourage further business from the client.

 Disclaimer: Taster sessions are not suitable for all training organisations, and some training companies are justifiably hesitant in offering them.
 This post looks further into if you should be offering taster sessions as a marketing tool.

 Offering taster sessions or taster courses can be a great way to “get your foot in the door”, and can be an extremely effective method for appealing to customers and seizing their attention.

 A taster session provides the opportunity for you to introduce yourself and your training offering to potential clients.
 These can include either one to one sessions or include a number of potential customers at once.

 One to one sessions are a great way to get to know your learners and meet their specific requirements, demonstrating that your training courses are bespoke and flexible to their needs.
 On the other hand, by including a number of potential customers at once, you can reduce costs and also provide learners with the opportunity to share their experience with peers.

 Either way, a taster session is an effective way of demonstrating your expertise in your field and showing potential clients what you can offer them.
 This is a great way to set your company apart from your competitors and share your knowledge with your customers, without them having to buy-in to your offering.